 Line 9.
-If the organization claims status as a private operating foundation for 2021 and, in fact, meets the private operating foundation requirements for that year (as reflected in Part XIII), any excess distributions carryover from 2020 or prior years may not be carried over to 2021 or any year after 2021 even if it doesn't meet the private operating foundation requirements.
-See Part XII.
-Undistributed Income, later.
+If the organization claims status as a private operating foundation for 2005 and, in fact, meets the private operating foundation requirements for that year (as reflected in Part XIV), any excess distributions carryover from 2004 or prior years may not be carried over to 2005 or any year after 2005 even if it does not meet the private operating foundation requirements.
+See the instructions for Part XIII.

-Line 10.
-Substantial contributors.
+Line 10-Substantial contributors.
 If you answer "Yes," attach a schedule listing the names and addresses of all persons who became substantial contributors during the year.

 The term "substantial contributor" means any person whose contributions or bequests during the current tax year and prior tax years total more than \$5,000 and are more than 2% of the total contributions and bequests received by the foundation from its creation through the close of its tax year.
-An individual is treated as making all contributions and bequests made by the individual's spouse (section 507(d)(2)(B)(iii)).
-In the case of a trust, the term "substantial contributor" also means the creator of the trust (section 507(d)(2)(A)).
+In the case of a trust, the term "substantial contributor"

+also means the creator of the trust (section 507(d)(2)).